mattvenn/raspi-adventure/docs/part2.md

     str(10)

-Converts the integer 10 to a string '10'.
+returns the string '10'.
 In python we also have float() and int() for similar conversions.

 # Further reading